moderndatacompany/dataos.info/docs/resources/depot/configurations.md

 | ------------- | --------------- | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | string        | mandatory       | none              | alpha numeric values with the RegEx  `[a-z0-9]([-a-z0-9]*[a-z0-9])`; a hyphen/dash is allowed as a special character      total length of the string should be less than or equal to 48 characters      names of cluster & depot have a different RegEx  `[a-z]([a-z0-9]*)`; a hyphen/dash is **not** allowed as a special character |

-**Additional information:** Two resources in the same workspace cannot have the same name.

 **Example usage:**